-GN.2.8 Contact details for the Department of Human Services Changes to Provider Contact Details
+GN.2.8 Contact details for the Department of Human Services Changes to Provider Contact Details in your capital city or

 It is important that you contact the Department of Human Services promptly of any changes to your preferred contact details.
 Your preferred mailing address is used to contact you about Medicare provider matters.
 We require requests for changes to your preferred contact details to be made by the provider in writing to the Department of Human Services at: